 We could proceed from the bass line c, b, a, g and build a chord progression that uses that bass tones.
 One example of such a progression could be: C, G/B, Am, Am/G. (G/B and Am/G are so-called inverted chords and you could find diagrams of these on the site.)
 Here is another example of a progression with a descending bass line: G, G/F#, Em, Em/D, C.

 As a generalization, descending bass lines can establish a dreamy mood, whereas ascending bass line creates a more energized feeling.
 An example with progression with a "positive” feeling made by an ascending bass line: C, Am/E, F.

 A nearby subject to descending and ascending bass line is bass walks.
 Instead of playing a whole chord you could choose to only play the bass notes and after that change chord.
-A simple example could be: G, f#, Em, d, C (small letters indicating only a note).
+An example could be: G, f#, Em, d, C (small letters indicating only a note).

-The last part of this introduction of ways to combine chords to another will be the most theoretical.
-You don’t necessarily need to know this if you by intuition can get a feel of it, otherwise it could serve as a handy guideline.
+The last part of this introduction of ways to combine chords to another are the most theoretical.
+You don’t necessarily need to know this if you by intuition can get a feel of it; otherwise, it could serve as a handy guideline.

 The resolution is stronger between some chords than others.
 By this means how stable the chord sounds.
 Compare the following two sequences: